sprice89/dwt-docs/indepth/initialize.md

 ## Loading the supporting files

-Once the main JavaScript files are loaded in, the initialization process now moves to loading all the other JS files as well as the CSS files.
+Once the main JavaScript files are loaded in, the initialization process now moves to loading all the other supporting JS files as well as the CSS files.
 Depending on the mode `DWT` operates in, the supporting files vary.

 ### Service mode files